 - I had a fetal growth restriction complication or delivered a preterm baby.
 What should I be doing for my best cardiovascular health?

-- What risk factors (unrelated to pregnancy) do I have for cardiovascular disease, such as diet, family history, etc.?
+- What risk factors (unrelated to pregnancy) do I have for heart disease, such as diet, family history, etc., and how can I reduce my risk?

-- Do any of my test results indicate risk factors for heart disease, such as high cholesterol?
+- Do my test results indicate risk factors for heart disease, such as high cholesterol?

 - Do my overall risk factors or risk factors related to pregnancy suggest that I should be referred to a cardiologist?